leon2000-ai/TSGaussian/README.md

 ☑  We develop an algorithm that extends high-performing 2D scene understanding techniques to the 3D domain in sparse views.

-☐ The code and data will be released after the paper's acceptance.
+☑ The code and data will be released after the paper's acceptance.
 Please stay tuned.

+☐   Build your own data set for training
 ## Table of Contents
 - [Consistent Targeted Semantic Segmentation](#consistent-targeted-semantic-segmentation)
 - [Semantic Constraints for 2D-to-3D](#semantic-constraints-for-2d-to-3d)